Of Suicide and Mental HealthSeptember 10, 2023

 But there’s no closure in suicide.
 Only heart wrenching question after question.
 Pessimistic self evaluation.
 Doubts.
 And seething emotional turmoil.
 Did the deceased not think you were worthy enough of their company upon this life’s way?
 Couldn’t they find just one reason to live, even if that reason is you.
 How selfish could they be?
 Choosing death, all the while knowing the kind of emotional torture they would be plunging you into.

 Perhaps if everyone was a politician, there would be no suicide cases.
 A politician lives with absolute certainty of tomorrow.
-Right now every politician is sure they will be there in 2022.
-“Come 2020 I’m clinching that seat!”
+Right now every politician is sure they will be there next year.
+“Come next elections I’m clinching that seat!”
 Such optimistic existence.

 Unfortunately, politics is not airborne.
 And life battles are very real.
 Maybe, just maybe, not everyone is built to withstand the storms that buffet their brief lives.
 Not everyone can master enough grit, or have the right perspective to keep gripping at life’s tail.